pcmv-dev/UnraidCloudStorage/README.md

 data="/mnt/user/rclonedata/$vault" # Rclone data folder location
 #### End Set Variables ####
 ```
+- Set a schedule to run at array startup.
+Note: I sometimes manually trigger this script to unmount when you need to stop the array as this will make it hang and the solutions are reboot or terminal command "pkill rclone"

 ### Rclone Upload Script

-Configure the <strong>cloudstorage_upload</strong> script.
+- Configure the <strong>cloudstorage_upload</strong> script.
 You only need to configure the "Set Variables" section

 ```
 #### Set Variables ####